Nayak: The Real Hero: Sequel

 In September 2013, the media reported that Kapoor has signed to star in a sequel to Nayak, titled Nayak Returns.
 The project will have a different subject, but Kapoor has said that he will reprise his role.
 The sequel was officially announced later by Eros International in January 2017, with V. Vijayendra Prasad chosen to write the screenplay and the principal photography starting the same year.

+In early 2026, Anil Kapoor confirmed that the Nayak 2 is in development.